CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 | `fcs`                               | The Falcon Cloud Security CLI tool                    |
 | `falcon-jobcontroller`              | The Self Hosted Registry Assessment Jobs Controller   |
 | `falcon-registryassessmentexecutor` | The Self Hosted Registry Assessment Executor          |

-### Falcon Sensor Image Formats

-Starting with Falcon sensor for Linux version 7.31 and above, CrowdStrike has introduced a unified image format that simplifies the registry path and tag structure.

-#### Unified Format (falcon-sensor)

-The `falcon-sensor` type now uses the new unified format:

-- **Repository Path**: `registry.crowdstrike.com/falcon-sensor/release/falcon-sensor`
-- **Tag Format**: `<release_number>-<build_number>-<baseImage_number>`
-- **Example**: `registry.crowdstrike.com/falcon-sensor/release/falcon-sensor:7.31.0-15501-1`

-**Key Changes:**

-- Removes the region section from the repository path
-- Simplifies the tag format by removing `.falcon-linux.Release.<cloud-env>`
-- Uses a single, unified image that works across all regions

-#### Regional Format (falcon-sensor-regional)

-The `falcon-sensor-regional` type maintains the traditional regional format for backward compatibility:

-- **Repository Path**: `registry.crowdstrike.com/falcon-sensor/<cloud-env>/release/falcon-sensor`
-- **Tag Format**: `<release_number>-<build_number>-<baseImage_number>.falcon-linux.Release.<cloud-env>`
-- **Example**: `registry.crowdstrike.com/falcon-sensor/us-1/release/falcon-sensor:7.29.0-15501-1.falcon-linux.Release.US-1`

-**When to Use:**

-- Use `falcon-sensor` for new deployments (recommended for version 7.31+)
-- Use `falcon-sensor-regional` for backward compatibility or when you specifically need the regional sensor image format
-- Both types provide the same functionality; the difference is in the image format and repository structure

-> [!NOTE]
-> **Backward Compatibility**: Existing users of the `falcon-sensor` type will now automatically receive the new unified format.
-If you need to maintain the traditional regional format for any reason, simply change `-t falcon-sensor` to `-t falcon-sensor-regional` in your commands.
-No other changes to your scripts or workflows are required.

 ### Examples